Towards Grounded Visual Spatial Reasoning in Multi-Modal Vision Language Models

 \subsection{Implementations Details}

-For the localization part, we used \texttt{GPV-1-Loc} checkpoint, pre-trained on \texttt{COCO} split.
-For the spatial relationship reasoning, our MLP model consists of: (1) an input size of 8, (2) two hidden layers of 16 and 32, and (3) an output layer with the 9 neurons, respectively.
+For the LXMERT reproduction results, we used the \texttt{huggingface} \cite{wolf2019huggingface} checkpoint for the first setting and VSR codebase for the second setting, respectively.
+For the first setting, pass the 768-dim \texttt{Cross-Modality CLS Token} into a 3-layer MLP with the size of (768, 512, 64, 1), followed by \texttt{sigmoid} activation for binary classification.
+Then, the model is trained for 200 epochs and saved the checkpoint based on the early stopping of the validation loss.
+For the localization part of our model, we used \texttt{GPV-1-Loc} checkpoint, pre-trained on \texttt{COCO} split.
+For spatial relationship reasoning, our MLP model consists of (1) an input size of 8, (2) two hidden layers of 16 and 32, and (3) an output layer with nine neurons, respectively.
 Both hidden layers are followed by \texttt{BatchNorm1d} layers, then \texttt{ReLU} activation.
 Training has been done for 100 \texttt{epochs} until the convergence, with the \texttt{batch-size} of 12 and \texttt{learning-rate} of 1e-5, using the \texttt{CrossEntropyLoss} criterion and \texttt{Adam} optimizer.
+All the above scripts are mainly developed using \texttt{Pytorch} and \texttt{transformers} libraries.